tainacan/tainacan-wiki/dev/repository-terms.md

 Terms are stored as WordPress regular terms.
 Check (@see https://developer.wordpress.org/reference/functions/get_terms/) get_terms() docs to learn all args accepted in the $args parameter

-The second paramater specifies from which taxonomies terms should be fetched.
+The second parameter specifies from which taxonomies terms should be fetched.
 You can pass the Taxonomy ID or object, or an Array of IDs or taxonomies objects

 @param array $args WP_Query args || int $args the term id